embeddedarm/ts-motd/README.rst

-Dolphin Of The Day
+Technologic Systems' Message Of The Day
 ==================
-Collaboratively draw your daily Dolphin Of The Day.
+Collaboratively draw daily messages of the day.

 Installation and usage